 Which is right for you and your buds?

-Every grower has his or her opinion on trimming marijuana.
+Every grower has an opinion on dry or wet trimming marijuana.
 The age-old “machine trimming versus wet trimming” debate leads to some lively conversation, but the universal aspect—regardless of automation preference—is when to trim.

 Whether you’re employing machines or human bud trimmers, the moisture status of your bud matters on trim day.
 Dry trimming and wet trimming both have some advantages, and each school of thought can be zealous about using one method over the other.